 All you need is a solution that someone will be interested in then break it down step by step in a tutorial video and charge a small fee for access and use of the content in it.

-You can host your Videos on YouTube and leave them as unlisted or you can decide to opt for premium platforms such as Vimeo and Wistia, depending on your budget as they tend to offer some extra customization to fit your needs.
+You can host your videos on YouTube and leave them as unlisted or you can decide to opt for premium platforms such as Vimeo and Wistia, depending on your budget as they tend to offer some extra customizations to fit your needs.

 6. Audio Files.